What is "maskne" and how to prevent it

 Face coverings play a vital role in the fight against COVID-19.
 However, the humid and sticky environment a mask creates around your face, chin and nose can cause breakouts for two main reasons:

-- Trapped moisture – especially in summer, the combination of sweat and oil that gathers under the mask (not to mention trapped breath) can clog pores.
+Especially in summer or hot environments, the combination of sweat and oil that gathers under the mask (not to mention trapped breath) can clog pores.
 The lack of air circulation encourages bacteria growth and can lead to blackheads, whiteheads or pimples that will vary in size depending on how infected they become.

 How to prevent “maskne”